stfc/PSyclone/doc/dynamo0p3.rst

 6) Fields on different meshes must always live on different function spaces.

 7) All fields on a given mesh must be on the same function space.

+The logical conclusion of Rules 5-7 is that an inter-grid kernel will only involve two function spaces.

 Metadata